Layout Pages, Content Pages, Partials and Sections

 <%= RenderContent() %>

-RenderContent() is the most important tag on a Layout Page: It's where the Content Page gets rendered.
+RenderContent() is the most important tag on a Layout Page: It's where the Content Page's content gets embedded.
 The content rendered is the initial page you requested as part of the render operation so

 The default layout page template has two pre-defined sections: